akahard2dj/SeoulWind/README.md

 In now days, we are very interested in air quality due to air pollution.

-weather cast only shows a number of a wind speed, index of find dust.
+weather cast only shows a number of a wind speed, index of fine dust.

 We are really want to know the intuitive information.